Part D Prescription Drug Plans

 Pharmacies Nationwide

-You do want to visit a pharmacy that is in-network with your Part D plan insurer if you can, to get the best benefits.
+You do want to visit an in-network pharmacy if you can, to get the best benefits.
 The good news is that each insurer has built a nationwide network of pharmacies you can utilize.
 And that network includes both chain pharmacies and local independent pharmacies.

 Guaranteed Coverage